 I then awakened this morning thinking of God’s faithfulness.
-I knew that the Book of Lamentations depicted the weeping of a brokenhearted Jeremiah over the destruction of Jerusalem.
-In the midst of that historic catastrophe, Jeremiah could write about God’s mercies and faithfulness.
+Even in the midst of that catastrophic destruction of Jerusalem, Jeremiah, the weeping prophet could write about God’s mercies and faithfulness.
 God’s chosen people in Judah had sinned greatly.
-For many years, Jeremiah had prophesied and appealed to Judah to repent of their sins and avoid God’s judgment in the Book of Jeremiah.
+For many years, Jeremiah, in the book of Jeremiah, had prophesied and appealed to Judah to repent of their sins and avoid God’s judgment.
 He was mocked by the false prophets, imprisoned and eventually thrown into a pit.

 God had brought judgment upon the sinful nation of Judah; the destruction depicted by Jeremiah had come true.
 God allowed the Babylonians to burn the temple; kill most of the people and take some into captivity.
 Jeremiah states that, “The Lord has done what he planned; he has fulfilled his word, which he decreed long ago.
 He has overthrown you without pity; he has let the enemy gloat over you; he has exalted the horn of your foes.
 (Lamentations 3:17)

 “The weeping prophet,” mourned over the destruction of Judah, but, in the midst of this, Jeremiah spoke of God’s faithfulness and his mercies that were new every morning!
 (Lamentations 3:23) The NIV Bible states it this way: “Though he brings grief, he will show compassion, so great is his unfailing love.
 For he does not willingly bring affliction or grief to anyone. (v.
 3:32-33) God had been long-suffering; he had tolerated Judah’s sins for a long time.
 Years earlier he had sent Jeremiah to warn Judah to turn from their sins, but he was persecuted and his message was rejected.